Danville, Indiana

 The most noted was Mrs. J. Harold (Ruth) Grimes who was appointed central district

 director in 1937, state vice regent in 1940, and State Regent in 1943.
-Mrs. Grimes was
+Mrs. Grimes was a

 gifted and gracious lady who brought great honor to our chapter.
 After serving three years